vds2212/vds2212.github.io/first5minutes.md

 ## Next minutes

-By now you can edit text switch to Normal mode and issue some key command to move through the text and to perform some text modifications more on that on [First Day with Vim](firstday.md).
-But you encounter some hindrances.
+By now you can edit a new text in Insert mode, switch back to Normal mode and issue some key command to move through the text and to perform some text modifications; more on that on [First Day with Vim](firstday.md).
+But you already encountered some hindrances.

 ## The Esc key is difficult to reach